Enterprise LLMs: Comparing Leading Models

 The LLM Race: Not All Models are Built Equal

 Enterprises are becoming more AI-driven by the hour.
-Meanwhile, large language model (LLM) innovations are speeding ahead, with leaders are jostling for LLM supremacy.
+Meanwhile, large language model (LLM) innovations are speeding ahead, with leaders jostling for LLM supremacy.

 Such intense competition leads to exciting benefits for enterprises.
 But attaining those benefits can lead to growing pains, not only in response to fast-and-furious innovation, but also because of model quirks.